andyl/uber_gen/notes/devnotes.md

 test.
 Over time, as refactoring tech improves, more automation can be built into playbooks.

-So the path forward is `guided refactoring` (`guided generation`?).
-The vision would be to have an interactive web page (a guide) with instructions, and an editor running side by side.
+So the focus will be to optimize the `guided refactoring` process.
+The vision would be to have an interactive web page (a guide) with instructions, and an vim-like code editor running side by side.
 The coder can read instructions, make manual edits, perform validation tests.

 ## 2019 Nov 03 Sun